 We encourage you to contact us if you are dissatisfied with our services, actions, decisions or policies.
 We are committed to taking action to resolve complaints as quickly as possible and learning from complaints to improve our services.
 Our Complaints Policy details our approach to handling complaints.

-A complaint is when you tell us you are unhappy with:
+A complaint is when you tell us you are dissatisfied with:

-- the quality of service provided by a member of staff or a Council contractor
+- the quality of an action, decision made or service provided by a member of staff or a Council contractor

 - the delay by a member of staff or Council contractor in taking an action, making a decision or providing a service, or

 - a policy or decision made by a Council or a member of Council staff or a contractor.

 Other ways to make a complaint